CompSoftVer/CSim/README.md

           Communication/Impl/ArincImp.thy defines the lower abstraction level and proves stability related lemmas Refinement/ArincRefinement.thy defines the simulation relation between the two specification levels and proofs the Invariant over the lower abstraction level.

+Example: An example on Simpl for the verification of a loop based implementation for factorial.

 To build a target, from the root directory call: